BayiSHLi/FND/Readme.md

 FIDES is our newly constructed English dataset for a comprehensive evaluation in English-speaking contexts.

 FakeTT is a large English dataset for fake news detection on short video platforms.
-For the details, please refer to [FakeTT]: https://github.com/ICTMCG/FakingRecipe/tree/main
+For the details, please refer to [FakeTT](https://github.com/ICTMCG/FakingRecipe/tree/main)

 Arrange the dataset folder as follows: